WizardOfWhimsical/Stephen-R-Lewis-Luna/README.md

 with tech i have no business playing with.
 I do hope to maybe blow some minds or it could all just be smoke and mirrors i have conviced myself exist.

-## Notes:
-    i dont like how the opening quote is positioned. loved primary color for text shadow but it breaks into page, the works are the same color, adjust later lol also dont like the purple behind the social icons. the grean is better.

 # CheckList
 this is for when i forget where i am at and so i can see me little wins!